RicoSuter/DNT/README.md

 dnt switch-to-projects njs-switch.dnt
 ```

-Now all NJsonSchema package references in the NSwag solution are now replaced by local project references and the NJsonSchema projects added to the solution.
+Now all NJsonSchema package references in the NSwag solution are replaced by local project references and the NJsonSchema projects are added to the solution.

 ### switch-to-packages